-The following table sets forth information regarding compensation earned or paid to our non-employee directors during the year ended December 31, 2017.
-The following table excludes Dr. Patrick Soon-Shiong, our chief executive officer, who was also an employee during the year ended December 31, 2017.
-Dr. Soon-Shiong did not receive any additional compensation for his service as a member of our board of directors.
+The following table sets forth information regarding compensation earned or paid to our non-employee directors during the year ended December 31, 2019.
+The following table excludes Dr. Patrick Soon-Shiong, our chief executive officer, and Ron Louks, our chief operating officer, who were also employees during the year ended December 31, 2019.
+Dr. Soon-Shiong and Mr. Louks did not receive any additional compensation for their service as a member of our board of directors.